StuartsProjects/StuartsProjects.github.io/_posts/2020-02-20-just-how-long-can-a-sensor-battery-last.md

 **Update:** 20th November 2020: Its been running for 11 months now.
 The battery has in that time dropped from 4218mV to 3768mV.
 Its dropped 90mV in the last 3 months.

+**Update:** March 2021: Sometime in the last month the sensor stopped working, so the 155mAhr battery lasted around 14 months.

 Stuart Robinson